drghirlanda/alex/Docs/AlexManual.md

    a faithful record of everything the subject does).

-We believe this information characterizes subject behavior competely, but please do let us know if you think details could be added.
+We believe this information characterizes subject behavior competely, but please do let us know if you think any details could be added.

 <a name="errors"></a>

 # Troubleshooting

-Errors may arise if Design files have incorrect or incomplete information.
+Errors may arise if design files have incorrect or incomplete information.
 Presently, alex performs some checks at startup, but some errors are caught only as they occur while running the experiment.
 We advise to always run the experiment a few times before putting it into